where the Bresse bocage countryside meets the first of the Revermont hills

 Between its stone, its wood and its machinery, the mill’s atmosphere is somewhat timeless.
 Both the private and the commercial sections have their own entrances.
 The old mill’s machinery, in the section devoted to guests, has been cleverly enhanced.

-The private section comprises a vast, L-shaped kitchen-dining room, a toilet, a shower room as well as utility rooms such as a laundry room, a linen room, a storeroom and a boiler room.
+The private section comprises a vast, professional kitchen which is also used as a private dining room.
 A superb reception room, between the two sections of the building, is laid out under a French ceiling.
+It would be an ideal place for setting out restaurant tables.

 The two pairs of grindstones are on this level in a room overlooking the river and the weir.
 Five bedrooms, a bathroom and a toilet are currently used by the property’s owners.
 Three other bedrooms, each with its own bathroom, are used for guests.
 A section of the mill’s machinery is exhibited behind a showcase.